Home page Site search Site

 - Isn't Italy famous for its traffic jams?

-- Even with smaller cars, those old cities built for horses
+- Even with smaller cars, those old cities built for traffic on foot and horseback can get

 get out.
-To the outsider they seem to drive with unparalleled ferocity, with no quarter given or
+To outsiders, Italians seem to drive with unparalleled ferocity, with no quarter given or

 expected.
 That seems to include pedestrians.